rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ```
 {% endcode %}

 Now, this function will generate a random ECC key pair to calculate the secret using the public key provided by the CLI.
-I'm using the [NIST P-256](https://csrc.nist.gov/csrc/media/events/workshop-on-elliptic-curve-cryptography-standards/documents/papers/session6-adalier-mehmet.pdf) curve as the basis of the ECC key pair as the [WebCrypto API only supports NIST curves](https://developer.mozilla.org/en-US/docs/Web/API/EcKeyGenParams) at the moment.[^7]
+I'm using the [NIST P-256](https://csrc.nist.gov/csrc/media/events/workshop-on-elliptic-curve-cryptography-standards/documents/papers/session6-adalier-mehmet.pdf) curve as the basis of the ECC key pair, as the [WebCrypto API only supports NIST curves](https://developer.mozilla.org/en-US/docs/Web/API/EcKeyGenParams) at the moment.[^7]

 This secret is then used as the key for the symmetric encryption algorithm.
 I use AES-GCM here because it's also directly supported in WebCrypto.
 The secret here is 32 bytes long, which means we'll use a 256-bit key.
 AES-GCM encryption with a 256-bit key requires a nonce value (`iv`) of 12 bytes, which we also need to send to the user along with the server's public key.

-The private and public keys are byte arrays here, so we also need some helper functions here to decode byte arrays from/to hex strings:
+The private and public keys are byte arrays here, so we also need some helper functions to decode byte arrays from/to hex strings:

 {% code "src/lib/utils.js" %}
 ```javascript